 Social selling uses trust built through personal connections to sell products or services.
 The industry has pivoted to the digital realm, and most social selling now relies on social media platforms to create that trusting, organic connection with potential customers.

-Effective social selling means engaging in actual conversations with potential customers and business partners, either in person or via the web.
+Effective social sales means engaging in actual conversations with potential customers and business partners, either in person or via the web.
 As you build trust and establish relationships, you can eventually move the customer through the sales funnel toward lead generation and a successful deal.

 What is social selling?

-3 benefits of social selling
+Benefits of social selling

 It builds trust

 Trust forms the basis of dealmaking and the sales process—people want to do deals with someone they trust.
-The work of communicating with your customers and building a personal relationship with them translates into establishing a baseline of trust so that they feel comfortable with you, and by extension with buying your product or service.
+Communicating with your customers and building a personal relationship with them establishes a baseline of trust so they feel comfortable with you and, by extension, with buying your product or service.

 It yields long-term rewards

 For instance, the online audio retailer Sweetwater assigns each customer to a “sales engineer” who periodically sends emails to check in, and who always follows up a purchase with a direct note of thanks.
 This has led to substantial repeat business for the company.